VinsDev/VinsDev/README.md

 ### About Me
 - **Education**: First-Class Honours in Mechanical Engineering from Joseph Sarwuan Tarka University, Makurdi
-- **Current Role**: Full-Stack Developer at FeatureMind, building high-performance e-commerce solutions
+- **Current Role**:Open to opportunities in fullstack or mobile development
 - **Core Focus**: Developing scalable applications with optimal performance and exceptional user experience

 ### Technologies & Tools